Graviton 4 (r8g) is now available on Aurora in the Tokyo region! Performance comparison with other Graviton generations

 What is the performance difference between the previous generation (r7g) and the generation before that (r6g)?

-Achieve up to 40% better performance and up to 29% better price/performance on on-demand pricing compared to comparably sized Graviton3-based instances for Amazon Aurora databases
+Achieve up to 40% better performance and up to 29% better price/performance compared to comparably sized Graviton3-based instances for Amazon Aurora databases at on-demand prices

-Up to 40% performance improvement from r7g to r8gIt seems there is.
+Up to 40% performance improvement from r7g to r8gThere seems to be.

-By the way, the release article for r7g said the following:
+By the way, the release article for r7g stated the following:

 Get up to 30% better performance and up to 20% better price/performance compared to Amazon Aurora's Graviton2 instances.